Bruce Grobbelaar

 Born in South Africa, Grobbelaar grew up in neighbouring Rhodesia (today Zimbabwe), and served in the Rhodesian Army before he joined the Vancouver Whitecaps of the North American Soccer League in 1979.
 He gained Liverpool's attention during a loan spell at Crewe Alexandra during the 1979–80 season, and signed for the Merseyside club in 1981.
 Making 628 appearances for Liverpool over the next 13 years, including 440 in the League, he won the League championship with the club six times, as well as three FA Cups, three League Cups and the 1983–84 European Cup.

 Grobbelaar left Liverpool for Southampton in 1994, transferred to Plymouth Argyle two years later, and thereafter played for an assortment of English lower-league teams, never for more than a few games.
+He was appointed as goalkeeper coach for Ottawa Fury FC of the North American Soccer League in 2014.
+In March 2018 he was announced as goalkeeper coach for the Matabeleland football team.

 Club career

 Early years

 In his teenage years, Grobbelaar was a talented cricketer and was offered a baseball scholarship in the United States, but a career in football was his main ambition.
-He attended David Livingstone Primary School in Harare before moving onto Hamilton High School (Bulawayo).
-His footballing career started with a Bulawayo-based team, Highlanders FC, in Rhodesia's second biggest city.
-In his late teens he was signed up by Durban City Football Club in South Africa, but left claiming to have been sidelined owing to his colour in a predominantly black team — the team had played in an all-white league until the previous year.
+He attended David Livingstone Primary School in Harare before moving onto Hamilton High School in Bulawayo.
+His footballing career started with a Bulawayo-based team, Highlanders, in Rhodesia's second biggest city.
+In his late teens he was signed up by Durban City in South Africa, but left claiming to have been sidelined owing to his colour in a predominantly black team — the team had played in an all-white league until the previous year.
 Immediately after leaving Highlands Park, he was conscripted into National Service, spending eleven months on active service in the Rhodesia Regiment during the Rhodesian Bush War.